ricklove/MemPuzzle/www/Notes/WorkHours.md

 - Custom CocoonJS launcher is not needed
 - Install Generic CocoonJS launcher on Kindle Fire HD
+	- Forget this...
+Just download the custom launcher

 ### 6:45-7:10

 - Tweak Told Loading Logo Animation

+## Period 6

+### 15:30-15:40

+A refactor is required to solve performance issues:

+- REFACTOR:
+	- Move CreateImageSource and CreatePiece to own files
+	- Remove fabricjs from everything but the last canvas (and possibly image creation canvas)
+		- Remove toDataUrl and use DrawImage directly with multiple canvases
+	- Provide only one moving piece
+		- Create puzzle static canvas for everything but moving pieces
+		- Create fabricjs canvas with only static canvas image and one moving piece
+		- Find bounding box and clip snapshot
+		- Turn off pixel perfect dragging
+		- Allow click to place (if in correct location)

 ---

 # TODO

-- Deploy with ConcoonJS Canvas+
+- REFACTOR:
+	- Move CreateImageSource and CreatePiece to own files
+	- Remove fabricjs from everything but the last canvas (and possibly image creation canvas)
 		- Remove toDataUrl and use DrawImage directly with multiple canvases

-- Cache puzzle pieces as images (to prevent recalculating clip path each render)
-	* Create snapshot of puzzle size (with scaling)
-	* Use snapshot
+	- Provide only one moving piece
+		- Create puzzle static canvas for everything but moving pieces
+		- Create fabricjs canvas with only static canvas image and one moving piece
 		- Find bounding box and clip snapshot
 		- Turn off pixel perfect dragging

-* Constrain piece location to inside screen

-* Make snap length, borders, outline, etc. based on ratios of screen size
+		- Allow click to place (if in correct location)

 - Handle screen size change

 - Provide sense of progress and accomplishment

+- BUG: Still font is not being loaded on first puzzle sometimes

 # TODO Maybe